STOmics/ST-GEARS/README.md

 ```

 ### Input and Output
-To use ST-GEARS to recover geospatial profile in 3D, you need gene expression matrix, spatial information and a rough grouping of observations, structured in a list of anndata.Anndata.
-Rigid and Elastic registration results will be added to .obsm by ST-GEARS:
+To use ST-GEARS to recover geospatial profile in 3D, you need gene expression matrix, spatial information and a rough grouping of observations.

+Structure above input in a list of anndata.Anndata of below.
+Also find rigid and elastic registration results in this structure:
 ![dataformat](https://github.com/STOmics/ST-GEARS/assets/96898334/3db7a908-22db-42d5-bbdf-8f22ebb689e4)

 ### Quick Start